 Starting mid-November, there is a special seasonal installation at The Walt Disney Family Museum called, Home for the Holidays at Carolwood.
 Walt’s family had a particular love for trains and this new temporary exhibit will be fabulous!

 If you don’t mind the chill and are properly dressed in layers, there is nothing better than a walking tour.
 While the tour capacities are generally the same all-year-round, what is different during the winter is that there are fewer locals crowding the scene than when the weather is nice and everyone is outside.
-Check out tours in the Mission District from Edible Excursions, they have some of the best tours in the city, as well as Gourmet Walks, who have a great chocolate tour!
+Check out tours in the Mission District from Edible Excursions, they have some of the best tours in the city!

 I also like the Wok Wiz Chinatown tours (I had a great time on the one I did!).
 For a tour that is held partially indoors, our World Series Giants AT& T Park is open for behind the scenes tours where you can stand on the field, sit in the dugout, and more!
 This is a must-do for any baseball fan!
 During the off-season, tickets for public tours aren’t as always to sell out, in fact, it is the best time to try.